ucr-hpcc/ucr-hpcc.github.io/README.md

 ## Highlighting

-For adding support for more languages you need to redownload the Prism JS library and CSS from [here](https://prismjs.com/download.html#themes=prism&languages=bash+python+r).
+For support of additional languages or features redownload the Prism JS library and CSS from [here](https://prismjs.com/download.html#themes=prism&languages=bash+python+r&plugins=line-numbers+toolbar+copy-to-clipboard).
+And then add them to the `/static` directory.

 ## Testing